lhapaipai/symfony-vite-dev/src/guide/configuration.md

 ## Vite Plugin Symfony

-In order to maintain maximum flexibility, I decided not to create an overlay of the config file `vite.config.js`.
+In order to maintain maximum flexibility, I decided not to create an abstraction layer on top of the `vite.config.js` configuration file.

 The only required option is `build.rollupOptions.input`.
 With `vite-plugin-symfony` this option must be set as an object.